 Traffic patterns have been established to help maintain physical distancing in corridors and other well-trafficked areas.

 Dining times are staggered, and students will be assigned to eat in particular groups at designated times.
 The Dining Hall has been reconfigured to allow for distancing, and grab-and-go options are available to further reduce density.

 Additional spaces are designated for gathering, including tents on the Circle, where students can eat or spend time during free periods.

 Chapel capacity is limited and services streamed.
 In the Chapel itself, social distancing will be enforced.

-During the two weeks between the Thanksgiving and Christmas breaks, all students will learn remotely, using this schedule.
+Groton is using this hybrid schedule during winter term.
 Students will take only five classes per term during the 2020–21 school year.
 This is a one-year, temporary response to COVID-19 to keep workloads manageable, and graduation requirements will be adjusted accordingly.
 This less-is-more approach will allow us to pivot more easily to all-virtual learning, should that become necessary.

 Long Weekends have been canceled until further notice.
 Virtual advisor-parent conferences replaced Parents Weekend.

 Visitors to campus are strictly limited until further notice.
 The Admission Office is conducting only virtual tours and interviews, and college representatives are visiting virtually.
 Any visitors deemed essential will be required to follow safety protocols.